Braden T. Warwick, PhD

 Braden was a Teaching Fellow in the Department of Electrical and Computing Engineering at Queen's University in the fall of 2018 where he taught APSC 143 - Introduction to Computer Programming for Engineers.

 Braden's course evaluations scored higher than the departmental average (the majority consisting of tenured faculty) during his first teaching fellowship.
 Braden scored high in several key categories, including effectiveness as a teacher (score 3.9, mean 3.7), ability to address the needs of students from diverse groups (score 4.0, mean 3.8), showing a genuine concern for the students (score 4.4, mean 3.7), coming well prepared to lectures (score 4.3), being reliable (score: 4.6), and being available outside of class (score 4.3, mean 3.6).

 Braden's work ethic, effective communication skills, and general passion and excitement for teaching are what separates him from the average instructor.
 Braden has excellent time management and organization skills, and that was made clear to the students by his high reliability and preparedness scores.

-Braden has been a teaching assistant (TA) for eight courses during his four years of graduate studies at Queen's University.
-Braden has taken on every possible duty of a TA, from leading lectures, labs and tutorials, to grading labs, midterms, and exams, to meeting with students and providing one-on-one assistance.
+Braden was a teaching assistant (TA) for eight courses during his four years of graduate studies at Queen's University.
+Braden has taken on every possible duty of a TA, from leading lectures, labs, and tutorials, to grading labs, midterms, and exams, to meeting with students and providing one-on-one assistance.
 Braden has used his teaching expertise to provide feedback to the instructors regarding course development.
 Braden is passionate about providing a high level of education for undergraduate students and has innovative ways of accomplishing this task.

 Queen's University, McLaughlin Hall rm.
 321